vladpi/yappa/README.md

   see examples folder

 # Yandex Cloud authorization
+Command '$ yappa setup' prompts you for OAuth token.
+Then, Yappa creates service account "yappa-uploader-service" with roles editor and serverless.functions.admin for the specified folder.
+Key for this account is created and saved locally at .yc file.

-Command '$ yappa deploy' supports two types of authorization at YandecCloud
+Command '$ yappa deploy' supports two types of authorization

 - service account key saved at .yc file (generated during '$ yappa setup')
-- environment variables (YC_OAUTH and YC_FOLDER variables should be set)
+- environment variables YC_OAUTH and YC_FOLDER

 # Troubleshooting